Contact Us

 The fact that quantum information cannot be copied the way classical bits can be copied may seem like a limitation, but it’s also quite useful: because quantum information can’t be cloned without changing the state, any eavesdropping attempt on quantum communications can be easily detected.

-How Advanced Secure Networks Distribute Entanglement
+How Quantum Networks Distribute Entanglement

 Throughout this white paper, a blue line is used to represent Alice and Bob's entanglement-based channel and a red line represents Alice and Bob's classical channel.

-Advanced Secure Networking Hardware
+Quantum Networking Hardware

 Each of the five nodes in this network contains: